auspatious/ghrsst-cogger/README.md

   * An SQS dead-letter queue to handle failed tasks
   * A Lambda that runs the work that arrives on the queue
   * A Lambda and CloudWatch scheduling that runs every day to seed tasks for the last seven days, ensuring that data stays up to date.
+Note that any work that's already been done is skipped.

 ![Architecture](architecture.png).